 Labor costs, disorganized record keeping, inaccurate payroll, and inconsistent protocols can quickly become expensive burdens for your company.

 Asking employees to use a paper timesheet might seem like the easiest way to control these variables, but the reality is this practice will hurt your business in the long run.

-Using Workday, you’ll avoid costly labor disputes and expensive overtime and never have to run a correction payroll again.
+Using Workday, you may be able to avoid costly labor disputes and expensive overtime.
 Plus, the Workday time and attendance tracking app is easy to use, so you won’t get pushback from your team.